Frank Bettger: Later life

 Bettger held insurance policies that would have benefited his wife after he died, but he lived into his 90s.
 Consequently, he and his wife outlived their assets.
 Members of the National Speakers Association contributed to help the couple meet their financial needs.
 After Frank died, Mrs. Bettger repaid the money from insurance proceeds.
 The money was then put into a fund dedicated to others in need, thus providing the original funding for the Professional Speakers Benefit Fund (PSBF).
 The mission of the PSBF is to help other members who may be indigent, face catastrophic health emergencies or losses, or outlive their assets.

+He died on November 27, 1981, at his home in Wynnewood, Pennsylvania, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Personal life

+He married Mertie Stetham in 1915.
+Their son Lyle Bettger became a film and television actor in the 1950s and 1950s.
+Bettger divorced his first wife in the 1940s and married Hazel Clara Warren.
+Together they had a daughter in 1946.

 In popular culture

-In the Mad Men season 6 episode "A Tale of Two Cities" (2013, S06E10), enthusiastic account man Bob Benson is shown listening to a recording of Bettger's first book and later taking actions that earn him increased responsibilities.
+In the Mad Men season 6 episode "A Tale of Two Cities" (2013, S06E10), enthusiastic account man Bob Benson is shown listening to a recording of one of Bettger's self-help books.

 The book is also referenced in Whit Stillman's Barcelona as one of the books utilized by one of the main characters, a salesman.